benwzj/benwzj.github.io/_posts/2024-06-13-nextjs-auth.md

 ### Auth Framework

 NextAuth provide the whole Auth framework structure.
 Your project will configure your authentication by using this structure.
-How to configure your authentication? `auth.config.ts` and `auth.ts` are the main files you need to configure.
+How to configure your authentication?
+- `auth.config.ts` and `auth.ts` are the main files you need to configure.
+- middleware play important role.

 For example signin process:
 - NextAuth frameword provide `Signin` function.
 - To signin your users, make sure you have at least one authentication method setup.
-- For example use username and password or other external authentication mechanisms, we need to setup `auth.ts` use the `Credentials` provider. `authorize()` gives full control over how you handle the `credentials` received from the user. `authorize: (credentials, request) => Awaitable<null | User>;`
+- You can use username and password or other external authentication mechanisms.
+- For example, using username and password, we need to setup `auth.ts` use the `Credentials` provider. `authorize()` gives full control over how you handle the `credentials` received from the user. `authorize: (credentials, request) => Awaitable<null | User>;`.

 ```ts
 export const { handlers, signIn, signOut, auth } = NextAuth({